Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Nestle

-We have all heard of Nestlé and you have to include them in a list of Swiss chocolate brands.
-Based in Vevey on the shores of Lake Geneva, they got into the business of making Swiss chocolate in the 1800s and have since expanded into a huge multinational company.
+We have all heard of Nestlé, and they have to be included in a list of Swiss chocolate brands.
+Based in Vevey on the shores of Lake Geneva, they started making Swiss chocolate in the 1800s and have since expanded into a huge multinational company.

 They make a huge range of chocolate bars and their most popular is the Kit Kat which was invented in the 1930s their Milky Bar is also popular too.

-While they are not known for their high-end chocolates, they are responsible for putting Swiss chocolate all over the world.
+While they are not known for their high-end chocolates, they are responsible for putting Swiss chocolate worldwide.

 Frequently Asked Questions